Hockey Night in Canada: 2014: Rogers takeover

-2016–present
+2016–2026

 In June 2016, Rogers announced that George Stroumboulopoulos was leaving Sportsnet.
 Ron MacLean was reinstated as the studio host of Hockey Nights early game, in addition to his on-location role on Hometown Hockey.
 David Amber was the late-game studio host.

-Bob Cole retired in April 2019, and Don Cherry was fired after a November 9 incident during his "Coach's Corner" for comments that suggested Canadian immigrants benefit from the sacrifices of veterans but do not wear Remembrance poppies.
+Bob Cole retired in April 2019, after calling a limited schedule for his final season.
+Don Cherry was fired after a November 9 incident during his "Coach's Corner" segment over comments reprimanding Canadian immigrants for not wearing Remembrance Day poppies.

 On June 5, 2020, Sportsnet announced that it had hired TSN commentator and former Hockey Night in Canada broadcaster Chris Cuthbert.
 Jim Hughson retired before the 2021–22 season.
-Hockey Night features, until 2019, included the "Coach's Corner" segment during the first intermission of the first game.